 Yes, I have to admit, I do have a sweet tooth and bake something sweet quite often.
 In my family, 4 o’clock afternoon tea is a cherished tradition.
 Tea and coffee is something we all drink a lot of.
 Sometimes I crave Middle Eastern desserts, sweet and syrupy, with a ton of nuts and exotic herbs.
-That is why on my kitchen shelf I always keep handy a bottle of rosewater and cardamon seeds.
+That is why on my kitchen shelf I always keep handy a bottle of rosewater and cardamom seeds.

 I love my Cardamom Semolina Cake because it has semolina instead of regular all-purpose flour.
 Semolina brings a lot of texture while keeping cake soft so it would melt in your mouth.
 Rosewater syrup adds Middle Eastern flavors, so you can easily imagine yourself sitting at the coffee shop someplace in Cappadocia, Turkey 🙂